moodle-an-hochschulen/moodle-local_sandbox/README.md

 ----------------

 After installing local_sandbox, the plugin doesn't do anything until it is configured.
-To configure the plugin, please visit Plugins -> Local plugins -> Sandbox.
+To configure the plugin, please visit Site Administration -> Courses -> Sandbox.

 There, you find three sections: